sujnanpatil/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/Devops_hol_lab3.md

 ### Task 2: Enable Continuous Integration

-The default build pipeline definition doesn't enable Continuous Integration
+The default build pipeline definition doesn't enable Continuous Integration.

+In this task, you will enable Continuous Integration by modifying the YAML build definition to trigger on changes to the main branch and web application code, then create and complete a pull request to merge the changes.

 1. Now, you need to replace the **trigger: none** code in `line 8` with the following code: